Home / Stata Conferences / 2024 France

 Contrary to the hypothesis, the results show that a higher percentage of industrial jobs at the municipal level is associated with higher female labor participation.
 Moreover, a higher percentage of jobs in the service sector exhibits a stronger positive relationship.
 Conversely, women's probability of being economically active decreases as the percentage of agricultural jobs in the municipality increases.
 The results were obtained after considering both paid and unpaid work in farms and businesses, and they hold after controlling for individual, household, and municipal characteristics.

-Disaggregated data suggests that the lack of labor demand in rural areas of Mexico could be one of the reasons behind the low participation of women in agricultural activities.
-Hence, this presentation shows that there is an upward trend between FLPRs and different stages of economic development, since agricultural regions have the lowest FLPRs, and service-oriented regions have the highest.
+Disaggregated data suggest that the lack of labor demand in rural areas of Mexico could be one of the reasons behind the low participation of women in agricultural activities.
+Hence, this presentation shows that there is an upward trend between FLPRs and different stages of economic development, because agricultural regions have the lowest FLPRs and service-oriented regions have the highest.
 This represents new evidence for the literature that have usually find a U-shaped relationship in both cross-country and within-country studies.

 (Read less)